zyzshishui/slime/docs/en/models/qwen3-30B-A3B.md

 The environment setup, model download, data, and checkpoint conversion are the same as for the Qwen3-4B model.
 You can refer to [Example: Qwen3-4B Model](./qwen3-4B.md), replacing mentions of Qwen3-4B with Qwen3-30B-A3B.

+⚠️ For checkpoint conversion, please use [Pai-Megatron-Patch](https://github.com/alibaba/Pai-Megatron-Patch) for MoE models, as mbridge may have bugs.

 ## Run Training

 Execute the training script: